 Picture this: you’ve just crashed your car, your pride and joy, and the accident was your fault.
-You make a claim on your comprehensive car insurance policy and fully expect your insurer to cover the cost of repairing the vehicle.
-You’re shocked when the provider tells you the car has been written off and you can’t replace it.
+You make a claim on your comprehensive car insurance policy, and are shocked to find out that your car has been written off and you can’t replace it.
 Instead of getting your car back, you get an insurance payout much lower than you had bargained for.

 How does this situation occur, and is it legal?
 And what should you do next to get back on the road?

 A write-off, also known as a total loss, is what happens when a car has sustained so much damage it’s unsafe to go back on the road, or it is still safe to drive but is not worth the cost to repair.